Transformed Primal-Dual Methods For Nonlinear Saddle Point Systems: Conclusion and Future Work

 \section{Conclusion and Future Work}

-By revealing `Schur complement' in the transformed primal dual flow, we proposed first-order algorithms, the Transformed Primal-Dual (TPD) iterations, and achieve linear convergence rates without the strong convexity of function $f$ and $h$.
+By revealing `Schur complement' in the transformed primal-dual flow, we proposed first-order algorithms, the Transformed Primal-Dual (TPD) iterations, and achieve linear convergence rates without the strong convexity of function $f$ or $g$.
 From a perspective of change of variables, the convergence rate in our analysis is essentially determined by choices of inner products on the primal and dual spaces.
-The augmented Lagrangian methods can be viewed as a preconditioning of the Schur complement so that the scaled identity defines a suitable inner product in the dual space.
-Furthermore, we derive an approach to analyze the inexact inner solvers with perturbation on the gradient norm of a modified objective function for the sub-problem.
+The augmented Lagrangian methods can enhance the stability and preconditioning the Schur complement so that the scaled identity defines a suitable inner product in the dual space.
+We also derive an approach to analyze the inexact inner solvers with perturbation on the gradient norm of a modified objective function for the sub-problem.
+More importantly, we propose a Gauss-Seidel iteration with accelerated overrelaxation (GS-AOR) to the TPD flow to obtain accelerated linear rate $(1+c/\kappa)^{-1}$.

+For the strongly-convex-strongly-concave nonlinear saddle point system, the optimal lower bound rate $(1+c/\sqrt{\kappa})^{-1}$ for first-order methods is recently proved in~\cite{zhang2022lower}.
+We shall develop accelerated primal-dual methods to reach this rate and extend to convex-concave saddle point problems by combing the TPD flow.

-Noted that multigrid methods have been developed for linear saddle point systems ~\cite{chen2018multigrid} and convex optimization problems~\cite{chen2020convergence}, showing convergence independent of problem sizes.
-One of our future work will be deriving multigrid-like methods for nonlinear saddle point systerms.
-The TPD iterations with well-desigened preconditioners can be a good smoother to implement.
-Furthermore, we will extend this framework to tackle more general nonlinear saddle point systems, such as non-smooth objective function $f$, variables $(u,p)$ restricted in convex sets or multi-block problems.
+Multigrid methods have been developed for linear saddle point systems ~\cite{bacuta2006unified,chen2018multigrid} and convex optimization problems~\cite{chen2020convergence}, showing convergence independent of problem sizes.
+One of our future work will be deriving multigrid-like methods for nonlinear saddle point systems.
+The TPD iterations can be used as good smoothers.
+Furthermore, we will extend this framework to tackle more general nonlinear saddle point systems, such as non-smooth objective function $f$, variables $(u,p)$ restricted in convex sets.
+For multi-block problems, the TPD flow will connect to the alternating direction method of multipliers (ADMM) ~\cite{boyd2011distributed,deng2016global} and there relation deserves further investigation.